jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Must get started.

 1959.
 I'm a researcher at RAND Corporation in Santa Monica.
 The Air Force sends us a list of problems.
 I scan it.
 Pick one: "communication survival in nuclear attacks."
 Most American military communications used high-frequency connections.
 Those are vulnerable to the radiation of nuclear attacks.
-Communication blackouts means itchy trigger fingers.
+Communication blackouts means itchy atomic trigger fingers.
 Resilient communication networks prevents nuclear war.

 Must keep going.

 1960.
 Fact!
 A human brain can recover lost functions by bypassing a dysfunctional area.

 Idea!
 A completely distributed communication network.
-No centralization so information can always get through.
+No centralization so information can always find a way through.
 Like a fishnet—every node connected to multiple others.
 Run simulations with my team.
 Discovery!
 Just three or four connections per node are nearly as robust a network as the theoretical limit.
 Redundancy is key.

 We cannot have dropped calls.
 We need to make data digital and redundant.
 Let's break every message into very small blocks of data.
 Each finds its own route through the net.
 Everything reassembles at the destination.
+Like sending a book in postcards.

-If one message fails to deliver, resend it.
+If one message fails to deliver, we resend just the postcard.
 Block messages vastly increase redundancy.

 Must keep going.